Recursive Models for Long-Horizon Reasoning: Computational Power of Recursive Models Computational Power of Recursive Models

 \end{theorem}

-This result shows that constant-depth recursion achieves both space and time efficiency: the local space matches the actual space complexity $S(n)$, and the total number of generated tokens matches the time complexity $T(n)$.
-The proof relies on tail recursion optimization, which, however, does not apply to the question preservation variant (\Cref{sec:variants}); for that variant, constant depth offers no additional expressive power.
+This result shows that constant-depth recursion achieves both space and time efficiency relative to a space-$S(n)$, time-$T(n)$ computation: the local space matches the actual space complexity $S(n)$, and the total number of generated tokens matches the time complexity $T(n)$.
+The proof uses tail-recursive simulations; see \Cref{app:proof-space-efficiency} for details and for the caveat about the question-preservation variant.

-Notably, this computational power is equivalent to that of \textbf{summarization}~\citep{yang2025pencil}, an optimal single-context strategy that periodically compresses reasoning history to free up space (illustrated in \Cref{fig:single-context}).
-In fact, as we will prove later (\Cref{sec:mas}), $\mathsf{SPACE}(S(n))$ is the \emph{maximum} expressive power it can achieve, \textbf{and constant-depth recursion therefore offers no advantage over single-context management strategies}.
+However, this does not exceed optimal single-context management.
+This computational power matches that of \textbf{summarization}~\citep{yang2025pencil}, which periodically compresses reasoning history to free up space (illustrated in \Cref{fig:single-context}).
+In fact, as we will prove later (\Cref{sec:mas}), $\mathsf{SPACE}(S(n))$ is the \emph{maximum} expressive power single-context management can achieve, \textbf{and constant-depth recursion therefore offers no advantage over single-context management strategies}.

 Yet even this upper bound is exponentially weaker than deep recursion: comparing with \Cref{thm:space-efficiency}, there is a gap from $\mathsf{SPACE}(S(n))$ to $\mathsf{TIME}(2^{\mathcal{O}(S(n))})$.
 For polynomial context $S(n) = \mathrm{poly}(n)$, this is the gap between $\mathsf{PSPACE}$ and $\mathsf{EXPTIME}$, widely believed to be strict.